-We conduct surveys of our stockholders to learn what they feel can improve our processes and communication, as well as to understand the issues that are important to them.
+We are in regular contact with, and are available to, our stockholders to learn what they feel can improve our processes and communication, as well as to understand the issues that are important to them.
 We intend to continue such outreach to complement our other stockholder interactions and to ensure that our stockholders have different avenues to engage and provide input.

-To communicate broadly with our stockholders, we share detailed information on investor relations website, our Annual Report, and this Proxy Statement.
+To communicate broadly with our stockholders, we share detailed information on our investor relations website, our Annual Report, and this Proxy Statement.